 After an extensive audition process that lasted for a couple of months, I was able to find some amazing local actors.
 Max, Jonny, Dylan, and Ashley brought a mix of acting styles and talent.
 They were amazing to have on-set.
 They brought the characters to life!

-Another cool decision was to make all the effects practical.
+All the effects are practical.
 Yes! all the kitchen cabinets opening, fireballs, and the floating kettle were not computer-generated.
 I love the 80s filmmaking style where they used complicated rigs, makeup, lighting, and quick cuts to get the effect across.
-It was tough to get all those rigs working, but it was a lot of fun!
+It was tough to get all those rigs working, but it looks amazing in the final cut!